krystiansola/java-template/tutorials/SPRING-KAFKA.md

 Of course in option 1 we could write in the Notification Service an api specification were we consume the message from the Order Service.
 But it would mena we have to duplicate the structure of the order message.
-In addition, a developer who reads the  Notification Service could think he can send an event OrderCreated event he is not the owner of that message which lead to broken functionality.
+In addition, a developer who reads the  Notification Service documentation could think it is possible to send an OrderCreated event to Notification Service.
+This would lead to confusion.

 ## Start coding with the async api specification